sschwarzer/ftputil/doc/ftputil.md

 ```
 where the argument is the maximum number of `lstat` results to store
 (the default is 5000, in versions before 2.6 it was 1000).
 Note that
-each path on the server, e. g. "/home/schwa/some_dir", corresponds to a
+each path on the server, e.g. "/home/schwa/some_dir", corresponds to a
 single cache entry.
 Methods like `exists` or `getmtime` all derive their
 results from a previously fetched `lstat` result.